How Add Fill Light to Portrait Photos Using the Built-in Flash on Your Camera

 In my opinion, the best to use a pop-up flash is never, if you have an external speedlight, but if that’s not the case, then there’s a few cases where using your pop-up flash can enhance your images.

-One of those situations is when you need to kick up the shadows and a photo that is pretty well lit from natural light.
+One of those situations is when you need to kick up the shadows and a photo that is well lit from natural light.
 Like this shot here, where the ambient light is coming from above our subject and creating dark circles around the subject’s .

 This is not ideal.
 So we can pop up our flash and use it to fill in the places where the natural light is missing.
 That is why this is called fill light.
 So let’s what this flash will do for us.
-Here’s the same shot with all of the same settings with just the pop-up flash added.
+Here’s the shot with all of the same settings with just the pop-up flash added.

-I’m not really excited about what it looks like, so I’m going to try something a little bit different.
+I’m not really excited about what it looks like, so I’m going to try something a bit different.
 I think it has kind of a cheap ‘snapshotty’ look to it.
-The flash is kind of overpowering the image, so the best to make it look better is to turn it just a bit.
+The flash is kind of overpowering the image, so the best way to make it look better is to turn it down just a bit.

 I don’t know of any cameras out there that will give you full manual control over the built-in flash, but most of them do have a setting called flash compensation which allows you to adjust the flash’s auto settings a little bit.
 So let’s turn the flash compensation on our camera down all the way, and see what that looks like.